 Probability and nondeterminism: There are powerdomains both for nondeterminism and probability.
 Sometimes one needs both.
-Combining probability and nondeterminism is problematic because the two forms of powerdomain together do not satisfy a distributive law (their combination forces extra laws to be imposed [62]).
-However, if one works with the indexed probabilistic powerdomain where the probability distribution is carried by the ways in which values are computed, one recovers a distributive law [90, 89].
+Combining probability and nondeterminism is problematic because the two forms of powerdomain together do not satisfy a distributive law (their combination forces extra laws to be imposed [67]).
+However, if one works with the indexed probabilistic powerdomain where the probability distribution is carried by the ways in which values are computed, one recovers a distributive law [95, 96].

-Nondeterministic dataflow: While, as Kahn was early to show [52], deterministic dataflow is a shining application of simple domain theory, nondeterministic dataflow is beyond its scope.
+Nondeterministic dataflow: While, as Kahn was early to show [57], deterministic dataflow is a shining application of simple domain theory, nondeterministic dataflow is beyond its scope.
 The compositional semantics of nondeterministic dataflow needs a form of generalized relation which specifies the ways inputoutput pairs are realized-see Section 2.3.

-In my view the problems point towards a more intensional 'domain theory' which expresses the set of ways of computing.
-Early suggestions along these lines were made by Lehman with a definition of a categorical powerdomain [56], Benson in 'counting paths' of nondeterministic processes [8] and by Girard in his 'quantitative' domain theory [36].
-Both Lehman and Girard's work fit directly within the broader view of domains as presheaf categories [16].
-Causal models have reappeared in providing an operational reading of the ways computations are realized, for example as the finite configurations of an event structure [69].
+Traditional denotational semantics and domain theory appear to have abstracted away from operational concerns too early and the problems point towards a more intensional 'domain theory' which expresses the set of ways of computing.
+Early suggestions along these lines were made by Lehmann with a definition of a categorical powerdomain [62], Benson in 'counting paths' of nondeterministic processes [9] and by Girard in his 'quantitative' domain theory [40].
+Lehmann and Girard's work fit within the broader view of domains as presheaf categories [18].
+Causal models have reappeared in providing an operational reading of the ways computations are realized, for example as the finite configurations of an event structure [73].